 For instance, you tell them you don’t like Chinese food, and they’re like, “What do you mean?
 It’s delicious!
 You like it!”
 And they act like that with you all the time, imposing their own wants and whims on you, like you’re into the same things as they are.

-Your partner is also highly convincing of their version of things.
+An abusive partner may also be also highly confident and convincing in their version of things.
 They forget or deny that something ever happened, such as their promises to you.

 They’ll say things like, “I don’t know what you’re talking about…” or “That didn’t happen.
 I have no recollection of it.”